AnmarBov/cart/README.md

 ```command
 run Control_With_Distance.py
 ```
-3- control by aruco code ,distance and ultrasoinc
+3- control by aruco code ,distance and ultrasonic
 ```command
 run dis_and_ultra.py
 ```